 Usually, these are hybrid courses like maths and science.
 We encourage our instructors to schedule all class meetings on the same day and at the same time as the first meeting.
 Check with your course instructor for that information.

 How are examinations administered?

 Again, this is determined by the course instructor.
-Some instructors administer exams at on-campus meetings, while others administer them online.
 Your instructor will provide you with details.